RuofengX/run-an-ubuntu/README.md

 - ufw firewall
   - default deny all
   - allow 22/tcp on ipv4 and v6
-- Install docker community engine
+- Install docker community engine & docker-compose
 - An auto reboot

-## TODO
-Any help is needed!
-- ssh-keygen, echo the key file/or type in key